XiaoTaoWang/Project-Euler/README.rst

 - programming aspect
     Related programming concept
 - class
-    - Mathematics: mathematical insights may be more important for the corresponding problem
+    - mathematics: mathematical insights may be more important for the corresponding problem
-    - Programming: your programming skills outweighs the mathematics
+    - programming: your programming skills outweighs the mathematics
 - difficulty
     - ★: pretty easy, several minutes were enough
     - ★★: easy, within an hour